-The first-level CS_INT interrupt comprises two second-level interrupts for the Current Sink functions.
-Each of these has a status bit in Register R26 and a mask bit in Register R34, as defined in Table 145.
+The first-level CS_INT interrupt comprises one second-level interrupt for the Current Sink functions.
+This status bit is in Register R26 and its mask bit is in Register R34, as defined in Table 145.

-ADDRESS BIT LABEL DESCRIPTION R26 (1Ah) Interrupt Status 2 13 CS1_EINT Flag to indicate drain voltage can no longer be regulated and output current may be out of spec.
-(Rising Edge triggered) Note: This bit is cleared once read.
-12 CS2_EINT Flag to indicate drain voltage can no longer be regulated and output current may be out of spec.
-(Rising Edge triggered) Note: This bit is cleared once read.
-R34 (22h) 13:12 "IM" + name of respective Interrupt mask.
-Interrupt Status bit in R26 0 = Do not mask interrupt.
+ADDRESS BIT LABEL DESCRIPTION

+R26 (1Ah) 13 CS1_EINT Flag to indicate drain voltage can no

+Interrupt Status 2 longer be regulated and output current may be out of spec.

+(Rising Edge triggered)

+Note: This bit is cleared once read.

+R34 (22h) 13 IM_CS1_EINT Interrupt mask.

+Interrupt Status 0 = Do not mask interrupt.

 2 Mask 1 = Mask interrupt.

+When IM_CS1_EINT is set to 1, then

+CS1_EINT in R26 does not trigger a

-Each bit in R34 enables or masks the corresponding bit in R26.
-The default value for these bits is 0 (unmasked).
+CS_INT interrupt when set.
+The default value is 0 (unmasked).